Tokugawa in Kanji, Katakana and Hiragana - Zangyo-Ninja

 Yamamoto in Kanji, Katakana and Hiragana - Zangyo-Ninja

+Hello, Mr. Yamamoto.
+This is an explanation of the origin of the surname Yamamoto, which is shared by your ancestors and friends.
 This is another surname with the same pronunciation but different kanji characters.
-Unlike the common Yamamoto in Japan (where the second character is “本” meaning “book”), this one uses “元” meaning ‘origin’ or “source.”
-Its origin is said to be primarily from the area around Okinawa, where the Ryukyu Kingdom once existed, extending to … Read More
+Unlike the common Yamamoto in Japan (where the second character is “本” meaning “book”), this one uses “元” meaning ‘origin’ … Read More

 vector